marelso/post-backend/README.md

 docker-compose stop
 ```

 We also have an script that you can run to setup initial mocks for testing.
-You can checkout the [test_script.sql](/test_script.sql) file.
+You can check out the [test_script.sql](/test_script.sql) file.